junov/canvas2D/spec/roundrect.md

 If a value in `radii` is a negative number, then roudRect() throws an `IndexSizeError` DOM Exception.

-If a value in `radii` is a `DOMPoint` whose `x` or `y` attributes are negative numbers, then roundRect() throws an `IndexSizeError` DOM Exception.
+If a value in `radii` is a `DOMPoint` whose `x` or `y` attributes are negative numbers, then the `roundRect` method throws an `IndexSizeError` DOM Exception.

-If any of `x`, `y`, `width` or `height` ar non-finite numbers, or if a value in radii is a non-finite number, or if a value of `radii` is a DOMPoint who `x` or `y` attributes are non-finite numbers, the roundRect aborts without throwing an exception and without adding anything to the current path.
+If any of `x`, `y`, `width` or `height` ar non-finite numbers, or if a value in radii is a non-finite number, or if a value of `radii` is a DOMPoint whose `x` or `y` attributes are non-finite numbers, then the `roundRect` method aborts without throwing an exception and without adding anything to the current path.

+If the length of `radii` is smaller than 1 or greater than 4, the `roundRect` throws an `IndexSizeError` DOM Exception.

 ### Open issues and questions